The French Open 2019 Betting Preview

 French Open 2018 Men’s Main Contenders

-The 24 year old Austrian player is viewed by many as the chief threat to Rafa Nadal in the 2018 French Open.
-He outlined his intentions in the Madrid Open last week by beating Nadal on home soil and on Nadal’s favoured clay surface.
-Thiem has proved himself at Roland Garros, reaching the semi final stage in both 2016 and 2017.
-He could well go one better this year and he sure to be popular with punters at odds of 8.0 with Crownbet.
+The 24 year old Austrian player is viewed by many as a chief threat to Rafa Nadal in the 2019 French Open.
+He outlined his intentions when runner up to Nadal in 2018.
+Thiem has proved himself at Roland Garros, reaching the semi final stage in both 2016 and 2017 also.
+He could well go one better this year and he sure to be popular with punters at odds of 12.0 with Ladbrokes.

-Best Dominic Thiem French Open Odds: 8.0 Crownbet.
+Best Dominic Thiem French Open Odds: 12.0 Ladbrokes.

 The Serb superstar is one of the all time greats, winning no less than 12 grand slam titles during an illustrious career.
-At 30 years of age, he is no spring chicken in tennis terms, but as Roger Federer has shown it is possible to compete at the highest echelons of the sport for longer these days.
+At 31 years of age, he is no spring chicken in tennis terms, but as Roger Federer has shown it is possible to compete at the highest echelons of the sport for longer these days.
 Djokovic has won the French Open before, back in 2016, and he remains an outstanding player.
-We think odds of 15.0 underestimate his chance of winning this and at that price he looks a shrewd each way bet.
+We think odds of 2.88 are short but back up the incredible form he's shown of late.

 Lively Outsiders For 2018 Men’s French Open

-Some other players worth keeping an eye out for in the 2018 French Open include the 2015 winner Stan Wawrinka.
-He will be flying the flag for Switzerland and he could be a lively outsider at a best price of 41.0 with Crownbet.
-The best chance of a home winner is either 24 year old Lucas Pouille or wily veteran Gael Monfils, and both men are priced up at 67.0 with Unibet Australia.
-Aussie hopes rest on the volatile shoulders of Nick Kyrgios and if you fancy him to have a good French Open he is 61.0 with Sportsbet.
+Some other players worth keeping an eye out for in the 2019 French Open include the young upstart, Alexander Zverev.
+He could be a lively outsider at a best price of 12.0 with Ladbrokes.
+The best chance of a home winner is David Goffin, who is priced up at 41.0 with Unibet Australia.
+Aussie hopes rest on the volatile shoulders of Nick Kyrgios and if you fancy him to have a good French Open he is 34.0 with Ladbrokes Australia.

 French Open 2018 Men’s Betting Tip

 Although the bookies seem to think that Rafa Nadal is a sure thing to win the French Open men’s tournament, we are not so sure.
 He is still an unbelievably talented player, but the big question is will his body stand up to this gruelling tournament.
-Dominic Thiem is fancied by some shrewd judges, but at the prices we can’t look past Novak Djokovic.
-The big Serb is slowly coming back into form after elbow surgery and he could be peaking at exactly the right time.
-At odds of 15.0 with Sportsbet he is worth backing each way.
+Not to mention how well Djokovic is playing.
+So in a shoot out between the big two, we fancy Novak at 2.88 to take the win.

 The pride of Romania Simona Halep has always been the bridesmaid and never the bride in grand slams.
-She has been knocking on the door in recent seasons and one of these days that door will finally open.
-The current world number one was a beaten finalist here in 2014 and 2017 and she will be desperate to break her grand slam hoodoo in Paris.
-However, the bookies haven’t missed her, and she is a best price of 6.5 with Bet365 Australia.
+She has been knocking on the door in recent seasons and finally took the win in 2018, beating Sloane Stephens in the final.
+She was a beaten finalist here in 2014 and 2017 and she will be desperate to add another title in Paris.
+However, the bookies haven’t missed her, and she is a best price of 6.0 with Bet365 Australia.

 The current world number three is a former French Open Champion, winning the title in 2016.
 She proved that was no fluke by winning Wimbledon a year later, illustrating how versatile a player she is.
-The 24 year old Spaniard was eliminated in controversial fashion in the 4th round last year by home town favourite Kristina Mladenovic.
-The hostility she faced from the patriotic and partisan crowd was widely criticised, and she will be eager to put things right this year.
+The 25 year old Spaniard was eliminated in controversial fashion in the 4th roundin 2017 by home town favourite Kristina Mladenovic.
+The hostility she faced from the patriotic and partisan crowd was widely criticised, and she will be eager to put things right in 2019

-Best Garbine Muguruza French Open Odds: 9.0 Crownbet.
+Best Garbine Muguruza French Open Odds: 8.0 Ladbrokes.

 There are a host of women at big prices that could easily spring a surprise at the 2018 French Open.
-Lurking at around the 17.0 mark with Crownbet are the likes of former two time champion Anna Sharapova and Caroline Wozniacki and neither of those two can be safely discounted.
-We think Ashleigh Barty could be Australia’s biggest hope of glory, but her chances are accurately reflected in her odds of 67.0 with Crownbet.
-Caroline Garcia carries French hopes and the 2017 quarter finalist is a very lively outsider at odds of 34.0 with Crownbet.
+Lurking at around the 17.0 – 19.0 mark with Crownbet are the likes of former two time champion Anna Sharapova and Caroline Wozniacki and neither of those two can be safely discounted.
+We think Ashleigh Barty could be Australia’s biggest hope of glory, but her chances are accurately reflected in her odds of 34.0 with Ladbrokes.
+Caroline Garcia carries French hopes and the 2017 quarter finalist is a very lively outsider at odds of 34.0 with Ladbrokes.

 French Open 2018 Women’s Betting Tip

 As the odds suggest, this year’s French Open is one of the most unpredictable renewals ever.
-With Serena Williams dropping out of the Italian Open her participance must be in doubt, but even if she was playing we would fancy Garbine Muguruza to go well.
+Garbine Muguruza is fancied to go well.
 The tough Spaniard has a point to prove to the Roland Garros crowd and she has the game to silence them.
-We think she is worth backing each way at a best price of 9.0 with Crownbet.
+We think she is worth backing each way at a best price of 8.0 with Ladbrokes.

 French Open Betting Guide

 Tennis is one of the most loved sports in Australia and one of the biggest tournaments of the season is The French Open.
 Along with the US Open, Wimbledon and our very own Australian Open, the French Open is a grand slam and one of the tournaments that every player is desperate to win.
-The 2018 renewal starts in just over a week and if you are having a bet you should definitely check out our French Open Betting guide.
+The 2019 renewal starts in May and if you are having a bet you should definitely check out our French Open Betting guide.